zacx-z/jDirector/README.md

 ).log('all branches over');
 ```

 Command `after(b1, b2, b..., [sel])` can join branches together.
-The optional parameter `sel` is an integer, specifying when later commands will be executed.
-If it is not specified, later commands will start after all branches over.
+The optional parameter `sel` is an integer, specifying when subsequent commands will be executed.
+If it is not specified, subsequent commands will start after all branches over.

-If `sel` is a nonnegative integer, later commands are executed after the `sel`+1 shorter branch is over.
+If `sel` is a nonnegative integer, subsequent commands are executed after the `sel + 1` shorter branch is over.

-If `sel` is a negative integer, later commands are executed after the -`sel` longer branch is over.
+If `sel` is a negative integer, subsequent commands are executed after the `-sel` longer branch is over.

-You use `invoke` command to chain them together:
+You can use `invoke` command to chain them together:

 ```javascript
 var d = new jD.Director();